Arlanthir/notes/concepts/Cybersecurity.md

 #### Threats

-- **Vulnerability**: weakness that makes an asset susceptible to attack or failure.
+- **Vulnerability**: Weakness that makes an asset susceptible to attack or failure.
 - **Threats**:
-  - **Attack**: intentional action to reduce the value of an asset.
+  - **Attack**: Intentional action to reduce the value of an asset.
-  - **Failure**: unintentional action that can reduce the value of an asset.
+  - **Failure**: Unintentional action that can reduce the value of an asset.
 - **Exploit**: Code written to take advantage of a vulnerability.

 Threat actors: